 Using your credit cards responsibly can take away the trouble of having to worry about how to get out of debt.
-There are a number of common credit card myths that you should be aware of.
+There are a number of common credit card myths our debt counselors want you to be aware of.
 Unfortunately, some of these myths can cause serious harm to consumers’ credit scores.

 What are the Most Common Credit Card Myths?

 Living a healthy financial life requires proper understanding of your credit cards.
+That’s one of our biggest credit counseling beliefs.
 Knowing the common credit card myths can help you avoid too much debt.
 Believing in credit card myths can not only cost you boatloads of money but can also have a negative impact on your credit score.

 Let’s look at the most common credit card myths in detail.

 - Carrying a balance on your credit card helps your score.
 Every month you should pay your bill in full if you can.
 If you can’t, it is important to pay at least the minimum, preferably more, on time.
 Carrying a balance will also come with growing interest rates charged by the credit card company.